maconard/RIOT_leader-election/README.md

 --r, default=2, type=int, choices=range(1,27), Number of rows in the grid from 1 to 26 (only used with --t grid)
 --c, default=2, type=int, Number of cols in the grid (only used with --t grid)
 --s, default=4, type=int, Number of nodes in the network (not used with --t grid)
---t, default="ring", type=str, choices=['ring', 'line', 'binary-tree', 'grid'], The topology to create for this network
+--t, default="ring", type=str, choices=['ring', 'line', 'binary-tree', 'grid', 'mesh', 'star'], The topology to create for this network
---d, default="bi", type=str, choices=['uni','bi'], Uni or bidirectional links (not used with --t grid)
+--d, default="bi", type=str, choices=['uni','bi'], Uni or bidirectional links (not used with --t grid, mesh, star)
 --b, default="0.0", type=str, Percentage of broadcast loss given as a string (default "0.0")
 --l, default="0.0", type=str, Percentage of packet loss given as a string (default "0.0")
 --e, default="", type=str, Address of a compiled RIOT project .elf file to run on all the nodes